threader/AltanOS/Readme.md

 autorun-maintain.ps1 will also be run upon login, once, after a reboot(!!!).

 # TODO:
-* Bother to ask when to schedule.
+* Bother to ask when to schedule thing.
-* Ask to either install MalwareBytes or run to AwdCleaner sometimes?
+* Ask to either install MalwareBytes or run to AwdCleaner sometimes? - Just shecule AwdCleaner to run anyway.
-* Add AwdCleaner and scan quickly before proceeding.
+* Add AwdCleaner and scan quickly before proceeding. - Added, but not set any arguments and requires user interaction.
 * Ask if you wish to install LibreOffice or Microsoft Office.
 * Dig around for more hardening or other things that make sense.
-* Better Readme and explenation, 2 days now i've layed down in bed to sleep then having a great idea what to write, then not when i wake up...
+* Better Readme and explenation, 2 days now i've layed down in bed to sleep then having a great idea what to write, then not when i wake up... - Done?
 * Try to preconfigure Sandboxie.

 v 0.0.1 - ish